2minkyulee/Analyzing-the-Training-Dynamics-of-Image-Restoration-Transformers/README.md

 \*: Corresponding Author

-This is the official Repository of: Rethinking LayerNorm in Image Restoration Transformers \
+This is the official Repository of: \
+Analyzing the Training Dynamics of Image Restoration Transformers: A Revisit to Layer Normalization \
 ⭐ If you find our work helpful, please consider giving this repository a star.
 Thanks! 🤗

 ---